valk-ulb/hubos_2/README.md

 ```
 This will reset the HubOS environment to a clean state.

+>[!TIP]
 >It is recommended **not to run HubOS with root privileges**.
 HubOS has been designed to run using **standard user privileges**, without requiring administrative access.

+#### Step VIII.
+Add an Application

+Applications are added manually to the system.\
+To register a new application, the developer must copy the new application’s directory into the following location: `src/apps/`

+Each application added to the src/apps/ directory is represented by a dedicated folder.
+This folder must follow a predefined structure in order to be correctly recognized and executed by HubOS.

+An application directory contains the following elements:

+- **modules\/**

+  Contains the functional modules of the application.
+Each module is responsible for a specific task or feature and can interact with other modules through well-defined interfaces.

+- **tabac-rules/**

+  Contains the tobacco-related rules and constraints applicable to the application.
+These rules define what the application is allowed to do, under which conditions, and how regulatory compliance is enforced at runtime.

+- **config.json**

+  Defines the application’s configuration parameters, such as environment-specific settings, module options, and feature toggles.

+- **manifest.json**

+  Describes the application’s metadata, including its name, version, required permissions, dependencies, and entry points.

+> [!NOTE]
+> Following this structure is mandatory to ensure proper loading, validation, and execution of the application within the HubOS ecosystem.

+Detailed documentation regarding the expected application structure as well as the internal functioning of HubOS is available in the [devs folder](https://github.com/valk-ulb/hubos_2/tree/main/devs)

+This documentation provides in-depth technical guidance for developers who wish to create, integrate, or extend applications within the HubOS ecosystem.